72 Hours in Victoria: Spring Itinerary

 12:00 pm | Royal BC Museum or Art Gallery of Greater Victoria

 After brunch, experience some local culture and history with a visit to the Royal BC Museum or the Art Gallery of Greater Victoria.
-The museum is in the midst of preparing to open a brand-new exhibition, Maya: The Great Jaguar Rises, which opens on May 17.
-They also have several permanent collections that can be viewed year-round, including Our Living Languages, a groundbreaking interactive exhibition that celebrates the resilience and diversity of First Nations languages in BC.
+They also several permanent collections that can be viewed year-round, including Our Living Languages, a groundbreaking interactive exhibition that celebrates the resilience and diversity of First Nations languages in BC, All Things Terry - celebrating Canadian hero, Terry Fox, as well as a Natural History Gallery, Old Town, and more.
+The museum also hosts a rotating selection of travelling exhibits that are sure to capture the imagination of travellers big and small.

 The Art Gallery of Greater Victoria is a must-visit for any art lover in Victoria.
 When it first opened in 1951, exhibitions were held in the historic 1889 mansion that is now adjacent to its seven modern galleries.
 With almost 20,000 works of art, the gallery is home to one of Canada’s most important Asian art collections and a permanent display of work by celebrated BC artist Emily Carr.